TheRandomLabs/Scoop-Bucket/README.md

 * This is the same as `neovim-nightly` in the `versions` bucket, except that autoupdate is enabled.

-### QTTabBar

-* The installer shows a dialog that requires user interaction.
-* The installer may show an error related to start menu items.
-This can be safely ignored.

 ### raylib

 * This is mainly here for the purpose of compiling rFXGen.